Programming-Notes-all-languages/Discrete-Mathematics/Propositional Logic/Readme.md

   <li>On the other hand, "x + y > 0" is not a statement because this expression without further context cannot be evaluated to true or false without knowing what the values of x and y are.
 For some values of x and y can make this expression true, for other values, the expression can be false; therefore, this expression is not a statement</li>
 </ul>

+The relation between equals and equivalence is that equals refer to sameness in value.
+Equivalence, however, denotes things that are not identical but have a similar or equal effect or value

 ### Compound Statements
 The <strong>negation of
 $p$</strong> is given by the following statement: $\neg p$.
 This $\neg$ symbol denotes $not$, meaning that $\neg p$ means not $p$